purpleidea/flabbergast/flabbergast-manual.md

 String literals, delimited by double quotation marks, can cover multiple lines and can contain embedded escape sequences and expressions.
 The escape sequences supported include the single-character escapes supported by C, triplets of octal digits, pairs of hexadecimal digits, and Unicode-friendly quadruplets of hexadecimal digits.
 Embedded expressions start with `\(`, followed by an expression, and terminated with a matching `)`; the expression must return a string, or a type that can be coerced to a string.
 Strings can also be joined together with the `&` operator.
 For example, `a`, `b` and `c` will have the same value and the reference to `x`, which is an integer, is converted to a string:

     x : 3
+    a : "foo=\(x)\x0D"
-    a : "foo=\(x)\n"
+    b : "foo=\(x)\n"
-    b : "foo=\(x)
+    c : "foo=\(x)
     "
-    c : "foo=" & x & "\n"
+    d : "foo=" & x & "\n"
+    c : "\u2665\U0001F60A"

-Sometimes, attribute names are provided as strings and, since not all strings are valid attribute names, it is useful to have a way to create a string that is a valid attribute name.
+Sometimes, it is useful to have a way to create a string that is an attribute name.
 By placing `$` before a valid identifier, a string with the identifier name will be created.

     x : $foo == "foo" # True
     y : $5 # Error

-Binary strings are handled mostly by library functions as a way to pass binary data around, including conversion to and from text strings, hashing, and database interaction.
+Binary blobs are handled mostly by library functions as a way to pass binary data around, including conversion to and from text strings, hashing, and database interaction.

 Frames are collections of attributes.
 Literal frames are specified starting with `{`, followed by a list of attributes, and terminated with a matching `}`.
 Each attribute is a name, followed by `:`, and an expression.
 Frames inherit the context of the frame in which they are defined.
 Templates look similar except that they are preceded by the `Template` keyword.
 There are two important differences between templates and frames: frames are immutable while templates can be manipulated and variable resolution can look inside frames, but not inside of templates.
 Neither can be coerced to strings.
 More details on frames are provided later.